devops-ukr/help.md/docker.md

 Options | Description
 --------------------------------- | -------------------------------------
-`--ca-cert pem-file`              | Path to the PEM-formatted root CAcertificate to use for the new cluster `--ca-key pem-file`               | Path to the PEM-formatted root CA keyto use for the new cluster `--cert-expiry duration`          | Validity period for node certificates(ns&#124;us&#124;ms&#124;s&#124;m&#124;h) (default 2160h0m0s)
+`--ca-cert pem-file`              | Path to the PEM-formatted root CA certificate to use for the new cluster `--ca-key pem-file`               | Path to the PEM-formatted root CA key to use for the new cluster `--cert-expiry duration`          | Validity period for node certificates (ns&#124;us&#124;ms&#124;s&#124;m&#124;h) (default 2160h0m0s)
-`-d, --detach`                    | Exit immediately instead of waiting forthe root rotation to converge `--external-ca external-ca`       | Specifications of one or morecertificate signing endpoints `-q, --quiet`                     | Suppress progress output `--rotate`                        | Rotate the swarm CA - if no certificateor key are provided, new ones will begenerated
+`-d, --detach`                    | Exit immediately instead of waiting for the root rotation to converge `--external-ca external-ca`       | Specifications of one or more certificate signing endpoints `-q, --quiet`                     | Suppress progress output `--rotate`                        | Rotate the swarm CA - if no certificate or key are provided, new ones will be generated